Johnson & Johnson baby soap and Desitin were both among the products I purchased for baby Kimball number one six years ago.

 The only trouble is that it can be hard to get much out with your finger if the temps are below 70F.
 On a warm day, the cream acts like cream.
 In cooler temps, it’s much more solid.
 The cool part about working with a small company with a real person behind it is that Renee is actively taking feedback and working on a “winter version” of the diaper cream.

 She sent me some, but wouldn’t you know it – it’s 80 degrees here in Michigan this week, out of this world for October!
 I will definitely be doing some side-by-side tests once it’s 65 in the house, but at 73F this morning, I’m still thinking the winter formula needs a little work to get it softer.
 Want to try it yourself?
-Win it HERE along with over $200 worth of goodies!
+Win it HERE (link no longer available) along with over $200 worth of goodies!

 Angel Baby Bottom Balm